leonp84/code-institute-project-1/README.md

 #### Footer

 The footer contains the (fictional) business’ social media links that each open in a new browser window to prevent the prospective customer from navigating away from the site, before signing up.
 Copyright text is also included at the bottom of the footer.
+The Footer is fully responsive.

 ![alt text](assets/images/readme-images/readme-footer.webp)

 #### Sign Up Page

 The sign-up page is where the critical transaction will hopefully take place.
-This page uses a unique background to create a positive impression of the potential experiences of what a customer can expect when signing up.
+This page uses a unique background to create a positive impression of the potential desirable experience a customer can expect when signing up.
 The sign-up form is not bloated but asks the prospective customer for minimal information.
-The sign-up form uses validation to prevent spam or false signups.
+The form uses validation to prevent spam or false signups.

 ![alt text](assets/images/readme-images/readme-signup-page.webp)